 The advantages of the spindle extension:

-1) You may use wood that are too short for a complete wooden spindle.
+1) You can use wood that are too short for a complete wooden spindle.
 Just cut a piece about 2" to 2 1/2" long, taper and square off one end.
 Then stick it into the wide end of the bone spindle extension.

 2) The rectangular shape of the bone grips the bow string very well (no slippage).
 Unlike round wooden spindles, the pressure from the string will eventually dent the exterior surface of your wooden spindle causing warping of the wood and slippage of the string.
 The bone extension will never dent from the string.